Exploring universal and non-universal regimes of trimers from three-body interactions in one-dimensional lattices: Results

 To explain this maximum in the binding energy as a function of $U$, we consider the probability density

 to find the central particle at a distance $\Delta$ from the outer left particle in the trimer for a given $M$ component of the wavefunction.
-In Figure \ref{fig5}, we plot $P(\Delta)$ for the $M=8$ component of the GS trimer wavefunction at a fixed $V=1000t$ for different values of $U$.
-Simple perturbative arguments suggest that binding should be facilitated by the formation of configurations with NN particles $\Delta=1,7$ as a result of the attractive NN two-body interaction.
-Surprisingly, for small $\left|U\right|$ the central particle is only slightly more likely to be NN to either outer one and has a large probability to be anywhere in between.
-This is an example of the rare occurrence where a perturbatively small term has a large effect on the behavior of the system.
-A larger attractive $U$ naturally favors NN configurations with $\Delta=1,7$.
+In Figure \ref{fig7}, we plot $P(\Delta)$ for the $M=8$ component of the GS trimer wavefunction at a fixed $V=1000t$ for different values of $U$.
+Simple perturbative arguments suggest that binding should be facilitated by the formation of configurations with NN particles $\Delta=1,7$ as a result of the attractive NN two-body interaction. \btext{In contrast, for small $\left|U\right|$ we find that the central particle is only slightly more likely to be NN to either outer one and has a large probability to be anywhere in between.} \btext{Ultimately, a larger} attractive $U$ favors NN configurations with $\Delta=1,7$.

-With this insight in hand we can qualitatively explain the behaviour in Figure \ref{fig4}.
-Larger attractive $U$ forces the central particle closer to either of the two outer particles.
-For moderate $U>-3.9t$ in Figure \ref{fig4} this favors a smaller trimer, as intuitively expected.
-Larger $U<-3.9t$, however, forces the trimer into configurations with two NN particles and the third further apart ({\em e.g.} $U=-10t$ result in Figure \ref{fig4}) accompanied by an increase in $\langle M \rangle$.
-This trimer configuration is a weakly bound state of a strongly bound dimer and a particle.
-Remarkably, $\langle M \rangle \pm \sigma$ (shaded region of Figure \ref{fig4}), where $\sigma$ is the standard deviation of $P(M)$, shows larger spread for more attractive $U$ corroborating this picture of a dimer and a loosely bound third particle.
+With this insight in hand we can qualitatively explain the behaviour in Figure \ref{fig5}.
+In the region of moderate $U>-3.9t$, an increasing $|U|$ favors a smaller trimer as intuitively expected, and thus $E_B$ grows till it approaches a maximum.} Larger $U<-3.9t$, however, forces the trimer into configurations with two NN particles and the third further apart ({\em e.g.} $U=-10t$ result in Figure \ref{fig7}) accompanied by an increase in $\langle M \rangle$, and thus $E_B$ decreases.
+This trimer configuration is a weakly bound state of a strongly bound dimer and a single particle. $\langle M \rangle \pm \sigma$ (shaded region of Figure \ref{fig5}), where $\sigma$ is the standard deviation of $P(M)$, shows larger spread for more attractive $U$ corroborating this picture of a dimer and a loosely bound third particle.

 These results point to a non-perturbative binding mechanism: The large timers are bound by higher-order interactions that mediate long-range binding yet avoid the forbidden $M=2$ configuration.
 Furthermore, this pattern of decrease in $E_B$ for large trimers composed of NN pairs and a loosely bound particle indicates that configurations with the central particle `free' in between the outer two play a crucial role in binding.
 There, the central particle mediates a three-body force through pairwise interactions with the outer two.
 This is most efficient in configurations with the central particle close to both the outer two, a situation favorable in smaller trimers formed for modest $U$.
 Larger $U$ forces the central particle closer to one of the outer two, ultimately weakening the binding to the other one, which leads to a larger trimer with a $2+1$-like structure.